gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

   :samp:`--validate-type-extensions`
-    Enables substitution check: run all tests from all parents in order to check substitutability in accordance with LSP.
+    Enables substitution check: run all tests from all parents in order to check substitutability in accordance with the Liskov substitution principle (LSP).

     .. index:: --skeleton-default (gnattest)